Matt Olson Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 17th in MLB.
+- The Mets pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Mets' 4.30 team ERA ranks 16th among all MLB pitching staffs.
+- The Mets have the 17th-ranked team ERA among all league pitching staffs (4.36).

-- Mets pitchers combine to surrender 37 total home runs at a clip of 1.4 per game (third-most in baseball).
+- Mets pitchers combine to allow 38 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).

-- Peterson makes the start for the Mets, his sixth of the season.
-He is 1-3 with a 7.36 ERA and 30 strikeouts in 25 2/3 innings pitched.
+- Megill makes the start for the Mets, his sixth of the season.
+He is 3-1 with a 3.96 ERA and 19 strikeouts in 25 2/3 innings pitched.

-- In his most recent time out -- in relief on Thursday -- the left-hander tossed 2/3 innings against the Washington Nationals while surrendering hits.
+- The right-hander last pitched on Sunday, April 23 against the San Francisco Giants, when he tossed four innings, allowing four earned runs while giving up six hits.

-- The 27-year-old has an ERA of 7.36, with 10.5 strikeouts per nine innings, in five games this season.
-Opponents are hitting .311 against him.
+- In five games this season, the 27-year-old has amassed an ERA of 3.96, with 6.8 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.